Thorpe Bay railway station: Goods

 Unusually for a station that was put in at the behest of a developer, a small two track goods yard was provided on the downside of the tracks behind and east of Platform 2.
 When the station was opened there were few properties in the area and a lot of the early traffic would have been building materials.
-Indeed before opening, sidings were used by the station contractor to receive materials for the platforms and buildings.
+Before opening, the sidings were used by the station contractor to receive materials for the platforms and buildings.
 A temporary ground frame was provided.

 The mainline points to the goods yard was disconnected in May 1963 although an official date along with a lot of other goods yards in the area is stated as 5 July 1967.
 The final trains may have even run earlier as no calls were booked in the September 1962 freight working timetable.